zbtolon/get-support/ViewStatus.md

 ### Take advantage of multiple {{site.data.keyword.Bluemix_notm}} Foundry Service regions
 {: #monbp-multpreg}

-All users of {{site.data.keyword.Bluemix_notm}} Public automatically have access to the US-SOUTH, US-EAST, EU-GB, EU-DE, and AU-SYD regions.
+All users of {{site.data.keyword.Bluemix_notm}} Public automatically have access to the US South, United Kingdom, Germany, Sydney,US East and AP North regions.
 The {{site.data.keyword.Bluemix_notm}} Global Operations team manages all regions to avoid maintenance impacts and minimize the risk of incidents that affect all regions at the same time.

 To switch regions, from the {{site.data.keyword.Bluemix_notm}} menu bar, expand the region menu, and then select another region.